moby/moby/man/docker-network-rm.1.md

 ```

 To delete multiple networks in a single `docker network rm` command, provide
-multiple network names or id's.
+multiple network names or ids.
 The following example deletes a network with id
 `3695c422697f` and a network named `my-network`:

 ```bash